Mindfulness – Talk 3

 At this very moment, observation is very excellent.
 [There is] no [comparison].
 Just total dynamic working there.

-Total dynamic working consists of the idea of front and back.
-But right in the middle of total dynamic working, you cannot pin down what is front or back – because it’s working.
+The total dynamic working consists of the idea of front and back, but right in the middle of total dynamic working you cannot pin down what is front or back, because it’s working.
 So it’s really something alive.
 That is called “far and away the most excellent occurrence.”
 Constantly going.

 1 - 36:20